zijie-cai/Custom-N-Queens-Solver-/README.md

 The N-Queens problem involves placing N number of Queens on a size N x N chessboard in a way such that no two Queens threaten each other.
 The approach is to formulate this as a CSP problem, where the goal is to find a satisfied solution without violating any constraints.

 ### CSP Formulation
 - **Variables:**
    - Rows on the board; the algorithm finds a solution by traversing through the board row by row (default).
 - **Domain:**
    - Columns for each row on the board; the algorithm finds a solution by whether a column spot is safe/unthreatened.
 - **Constraints:**
    - No two Queens can be in the same row.
    - No two Queens can be in the same column.
    - No two Queens can be on the same diagonal (both directions).
    - Exactly N Queens on the board when a solution is found.

 ### Solve Methods
+For more details about each method, please refer to the comment section in the corresponding py file.
 - **Algorithm**
   - Backtracking Search
 - **Ordering Heuristics:**
   - Minimum Remaining Values / Most Constraining Variable (MRV/MCV)
   - Least Constraining Value (LCV)
 - **Filtering Techniques:**
   - Arc Consistency
   - Forward Checking